Ivan-Tang-3D/ENEL/README.md

 <div style="text-align: center;">
     <img src="assets/teaser.png" alt="Solution_Teaser" width=100% >
 </div>
-We introduce <b>ENEL, a multi-modal large language model capable of understanding colored point clouds of objects.</b> It perceives object types, geometric structures, and appearance without concerns for ambiguous depth, occlusion, or viewpoint dependency. <b>We collect a novel dataset comprising 660K simple and 70K complex point-text instruction pairs</b> to enable a two-stage training strategy.
-To rigorously evaluate our model's perceptual abilities and its generalization capabilities, <b>we establish two benchmarks: Generative 3D Object Classification and 3D Object Captioning, assessed through three different evaluation methods.</b>
 We introduce <b>ENEL, an Encoder-free 3D Large Language Model capable of overcoming the challenges posed by encoder-based architectures</b>, including the inability to <b>adapt to varying point cloud resolutions</b> and the failure of encoder-extracted point features to <b>meet the semantic needs of Large Language Models</b>.
 Building upon PointLLM, we conduct a comprehensive investigation into how <b>the LLM can assume the role of the 3D encoder</b>.
 Based on the PointLLM dataset, our 7B model is evaluated across <b>three benchmark tasks: generative 3D object classification, 3D object captioning, and 3D VQA, with assessments performed using GPT-4 scoring and traditional metrics.</b>

 ## 🔥 News